SIGWROC/sigwroc/content/about/_index.md

     imageUrl: /uploads/young_sarah_profile.jpeg
     alttext: Profile of Sarah Young.
     title: Lecturer
-  - bio: "Alfred Owusu-Ansah (he/him/his) is a PhD student at the Department of Humanities at Michigan Technological University.
-His PhD research seeks to argue for a broader understanding of literacy-in-action by advancing a posthuman pedagogy for writing and programming. "
+  - bio: "Elena Kalodner-Martin's research is at the intersection of the rhetoric of health and medicine, technical communication, and feminist studies.
+Her dissertation theorizes patient narratives on social media as a form of technical and technological expertise."
-    name: Alfred Owusu-Ansah
+    name: Elena Kalodner-Martin
     title: Ph.D.
-Student
+Candidate
-    institution: Michigan Technological University
+    institution: University of Massachusetts Amherst
     status: Current
     role: Graduate Student Representative
-    imageUrl: /uploads/owusu-ansah-alfred_profile.jpeg
+    imageUrl: /uploads/ekalodnermar_profile.jpeg
-    alttext: Profile of Alfred Owusu-Ansah.
+    alttext: Profile of Elena Kalodner-Martin.
   - name: Antonio Byrd
     bio: Dr. Antonio Byrd studies how Black people access and learn computer programming to address racial and economic inequality in their